Vaibhav0209/techFlitter/README.md

-# Techflitter Solutions Fullstack Developer Assignment
+# Techflitter Solutions Fullstack Developer Task

 This project is a full-stack web application designed to demonstrate the skills required for a Fullstack Developer position at Techflitter Solutions.
 The application provides a range of user-related functionalities, including authentication, password management, and profile updates.